89luca89/distrobox/docs/usage/distrobox-create.md

 Options:

-	--image/-i:		image to use for the container	default: registry.fedoraproject.org/fedora-toolbox:35 --name/-n:		name for the distrobox		default: fedora-toolbox-35 --pull/-p:		pull latest image unconditionally without asking --yes/-Y:		non-interactive, pull images without asking
+	--image/-i:		image to use for the container	default: registry.fedoraproject.org/fedora-toolbox:35 --name/-n:		name for the distrobox		default: my-distrobox --pull/-p:		pull latest image unconditionally without asking --yes/-Y:		non-interactive, pull images without asking
 	--root/-r:		launch podman/docker with root privileges.
 Note that if you need root this is the preferred